 - It’s a week of camaraderie, problem-solving and nail-biting rivalries.

 - Up to sixteen competitors from around the country gather annually in Charlotte, NC.

 - Specific rules are determined in advance and all engines entered must comply.

-- The focus is on two classes of American V8 Engines: Inline Valve and Canted Valve/Hemi.
+- The focus is on three classes of American V-8 engines: Max Street, Hot Street and Classic Rivals.

 - The winner is determined in the American Iron 2-Valve Shootout.